bsc-dom/dataclay/docs/contributing.rst

 #.
 Write a test which shows that the bug was fixed or that the feature works
    as expected.
 #.
 Format your changes with `Black <https://black.readthedocs.io/en/stable/>`_ using the
-   command `tox -e format` and lint your changes using the command `tox -e lint`.
+   command `nox -s format` and lint your changes using the command `nox -s lint`.
 #.
 Send a pull request and follow up with the maintainer until it gets merged and published.

 .. #.
 Add a `changelog entry